transferwise/sequence-layout/README.md

 # sequence-layout
 <img align="right" src="https://media.giphy.com/media/TGaDOPfTrX749uhD0L/giphy.gif">
-A vertical sequence UI component for Android
+A vertical sequence UI component for Android.

+Animates a progress bar to the first active step in the sequence and then periodically runs a pulse animation on that step.

 ## Setup
 `TODO: explain how to add maven dependency`